dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 - Avoid data flows between External Interactors.
 They cannot be observed by the system.
 - Data always comes from External Interactors.

-### Processes
+### Processes in Level 2 and beyond
 - Carefully think about direct dataflows between two separate processes on a single machine.
-Use intermediate data stores such as message queues or domain sockets.
+- Use intermediate data stores such as message queues or domain sockets.
 ---
 # DFD Construction
 ## Step 6